 - Thursday 31st May 2018

 All meetings will be held from 10am – 12pm and unless stated above, will be held at the CVS Falkirk office, Unit 6 The Courtyard, Callendar Business Park, Callendar Road, Falkirk, FK1 1XR.

-Agenda for next meeting – Thursday 1st March 2018.
+Agenda for next meeting – Thursday 31st May 2018 (will be available soon).

 If there are any issues, speakers or areas of interest you would like added to the agenda of future meetings, please contact David Gardener by email: David@cvsfalkirk.org.uk or phone: 012324 692000

 Minutes of Previous Meetings

 - Thursday 1st March 2018 (meeting cancelled), Agenda 01.03.18